microsoft/PubSec-Info-Assistant/docs/deployment/deployment.md

 ENABLE_DEV_CODE | No | Defaults to `false`.
 It is not recommended to enable this flag, it is for development testing scenarios only.
 APPLICATION_TITLE | No | Defaults to "".
 Providing a value for this parameter will replace the Information Assistant's title in the black banner at the top of the UX.
-MAX_CSV_FILE_SIZE | No | Defaults to 20 (MB's) for the maximum file size for an uploaded CSV SERVICE_MANAGEMENT_REFERENCE | No| Defaults to "".
-This value is applied to Service management reference entries if required by your organization.
+MAX_CSV_FILE_SIZE | No | Defaults to 20 (MB's) for the maximum file size for an uploaded CSV SERVICE_MANAGEMENT_REFERENCE | No | Defaults to "".
+Sets the service management reference value on Azure Entra objects created by Information Assistant if required by your organization.

 ## Log into Azure using the Azure CLI